Institut supérieur européen de formation par l'action

 The Institut supérieur européen de formation par l'action (ISEFAC) is a French private business school created in 2000.
-Located at Paris, Lille, Nice, Bordeaux, Lyon, Nantes, and Brussels, the school provides two courses: ISEFAC Bachelor and ISEFAC Dual education system.

 History

 The school was created in 2000.
 The certification delivered by the school was recognized by the French State on 13 November 2009.

 Curriculum

 ISEFAC Bachelor

 ISEFAC Bachelor offers two courses, one in communication and the other in business marketing.
 They combine a degree with a professional option to choose from nine specialisations: event marketing, press relations / advertising and public, E-communication and communication for E-business, international business of sport, luxury businesses, environmental careers, bank business / marketing.

 ISEFAC Dual education system

 ISEFAC Dual education system proposes four courses: communication and business, administration, computer science and management.